dopc/turkish-counterfactual-recognition/README.md

 # Recognition of Counterfactual Statements in Turkish

 _Ali Acar and Selma Tekir.
-2024.
+2025.
 Recognition of Counterfactual Statements in Turkish.
 ACM Trans.
 Asian Low-Resour.
 Lang.
 Inf.
 Process.
-Just Accepted (November 2024). https://doi.org/10.1145/3706105_
+24, 1, Article 6 (January 2025), 26 pages. https://doi.org/10.1145/3706105_

 We have studied counterfactual statement recognition as a sentence-level binary classification problem in the Turkish language.